Head and Neck Cancer

 The mainstay of investigation for suspected HNSCC requires biopsy of the lesion, the method by which this is obtained depends on the location.

-Most referrals for suspected HNSCCs undergo flexible nasal endoscopy (FNE), allowing for direct visualisation of the lesion.
-If a lesion is seen, then an examination under anaesthesia (EUA) and biopsy will be warranted (in most cases, biopsy will need to be performed under general anaesthetic with the exception of oral cavity lesions)
+Most referrals for suspected HNSCCs undergo flexible nasendoscopy (FNE), allowing for direct visualisation of the lesion.
+If a lesion is seen, then a microlaryngoscopy or panendoscopy and biopsy will be warranted for a complete assessment*

-For those patients presenting solely with lymphadenopathy, they will undergo ultrasound-guided fine needle aspiration (FNA) to assess for evidence of malignant cells.
+For those patients presenting solely with lymphadenopathy, they will undergo ultrasound-guided fine needle aspiration (FNA) of the lymph node to assess for evidence of malignant cells.

 Staging

-Any suspected lesion will typically have a CT scan of the neck and chest used to estimate tumour extension, evidence of local invasion, and any cervical lymphadenopathy.
-The chest is included for staging to assess for any lung metastasis.
-PET CT scan is occasionally used for tumours of unknown origin.
+If there is a high index of suspicion, the patient will require a CT scan of the neck and chest used to estimate tumour extension, evidence of local invasion, and any cervical lymphadenopathy, alongside evidence of lung metastasis.

 Referrals